 Consider a situation where a teacher threatens a student with detention if they don’t stop speaking in class.
 This would be an example of repressive power (i.e. it was actively asserted).

-Normalised power, on the other hand, is what makes us not want to talk in class.
-It’s the subtle clues we’re given from our environment that tell us how to behave, and this form of power is so normal to us that we don’t even realise that our beliefs, desires, and decisions are being shaped by it.
+Normalized power, on the other hand, is what makes us not want to talk in class.
+It’s the subtle clues we’re given from our environment that tell us how to behave, and this form of power is so normal to us that we don’t even realize that our beliefs, desires, and decisions are being shaped by it.

 How to “do” discourse analysis

 As every study is different, it’s challenging to outline exactly what steps need to be taken to complete your research.
 However, the following steps can be used as a guideline if you choose to adopt discourse analysis for your research.

 Step 1: Decide on your discourse analysis approach

 The first step of the process is to decide on which approach you will take in terms.
 For example, the language in use approach or a socio-political approach such as critical discourse analysis.
 To do this, you need to consider your research aims, objectives and research questions.
 Of course, this means that you need to have these components clearly defined.
 If you’re still a bit uncertain about these, check out our video post covering topic development here.